Raku Pottery Artist Steven Forbes-deSoule

 The one constant with my raku pottery work throughout the years has been transformation.
 As a raku artist, I find it fun and challenging to try new things, and I especially enjoy developing new glaze recipes.
 I started firing using the raku process in 1981 and found the element of serendipity and surprise to be invigorating.
 Consequently, all of my firings since then have been raku.
 I estimate that I've done at least 7000 raku firings since 1981.
 Recently, I was selected to be part of “100 Southern Artists,” published by Schiffer Publishing Co.
 My work is part of private, corporate and museum collections in the US., Europe, Japan, Mexico, Canada and Australia.

 I am also a co-owner/member of Ariel Gallery located in downtown Asheville, NC.
-Ariel is a cooperative gallery that was founded in 2001 and has been at its current location on Biltmore Avenue since 2009.
-We currently have 11 members working in a variety of mediums.
-All of us are long-time artists working full time at our craft.
+Ariel is a cooperative gallery that was founded in 2001 and has been at its current location at 19 Biltmore Avenue (see map) since 2009.
+We currently have 12 members working in a variety of mediums.
+All of us are long-time professional artists working full time at our craft.

 My ceramics have been featured in various publications and have been represented by galleries and museums nationwide.
 I continue to derive great pleasure in developing new glazes and consequently new looks and sizes for my raku pottery.
 I am constantly adding new pieces as I explore these new glazes and techniques.
-To stay up to date with all of my latest raku pottery and events, please see my press & news section or follow me on Facebook.
+To stay up to date with all of my latest raku pottery and events, please see my press & news section, sign up for my newsletter to be the first to know about a discounted “Pot of the Month” and follow me on Facebook & Twitter.
+Thank you and enjoy!